nyxical420/LegoProxy/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/Nod3IF?referralCode=pmHjGZ)

+## Note
+Please do not use somebody else's SimpleLegoProxy server unless you trust them.
+They can easily fake your requests to send forge / fake data to your game and possibly break it.
+It is recommended you host your own SimpleLegoProxy server to prevent forged data.

 ## SimpleLegoProxy Usage
 SimpleLegoProxy is very easy to use.
 It works by querying an Roblox API Subdomain and Providing the path for your request.